lxi-tools/lxi-tools/README.md

 Created and maintained by Martin Lund \<martin.lund@keep-it-simple.com>

-See the AUTHORS file for full list of authors.
+See the AUTHORS file for full list of contributors.

 ## 9. Sponsors